lyhiving/baserow2/docs/guides/running-baserow-locally.md

 Once everything has finished, you can visit http://localhost:3000 in your browser and you should be redirected to the login screen.
 From here you can create a new account and start using the software.

+## Further Reading
+- See [docker how to guide](baserow-docker-how-to.md) for a larger collection of useful operations and commands.
+- See [docker usage](../reference/baserow-docker-api.md) for more detail on how Baserow's docker setup can be used and configured.